Vasan Bala: Career

 Bala began his film career working in close collaboration with directors like Anurag Kashyap.
 He initially gained recognition as a screenwriter for Raman Raghav 2.0 (2016) and Bombay Velvet (2015).

 His directorial debut, Peddlers (2012), was screened at the Cannes Film Festival.
 The film dealt with themes of urban isolation and the struggles of the youth in Mumbai, mixing crime and drama.
+Bala also directed the sketch parody, "Every Bollywood Party Song", for the creative agency All India Bakchod, starring actor Irrfan Khan, which was released on YouTube.

 His major breakthrough as a director came with Mard Ko Dard Nahi Hota (2018), a quirky action-comedy about a young man who feels no pain due to a rare medical condition.
 The film was well-received for its homage to martial arts films and its unique storytelling, winning the People's Choice Award at the Toronto International Film Festival.

 In 2022, Bala directed Monica, O My Darling, a neo-noir crime comedy.
 Known for its humor and retro feel, the film features a mix of Bollywood nostalgia and intricate murder mystery, and was lauded for its style and storytelling.

 In 2024, he directed Dharma Productions' Jigra, starring Alia Bhatt.
 The film received mixed reviews from critics and ended up being commercially unsuccessful, for which Bala held himself responsible.